lucyZihanZ/LLM4Rec/README.md

 3. Leveraging both the top-k relevant information and the enhanced recommendations, we utilize RAG (Retrieval-Augmented Generation) and LLMs to infer additional potentially relevant items.

 All results are presented in a user-friendly interface.
-If users prefer more precise and standard answers, they can select the "ML" mode.
-For more diverse and comprehensive recommendations, they can choose the "ML + LLM" mode.
+If users prefer more precise and standard answers, they can select the "Precise Recommendation" mode.
+For more diverse and comprehensive recommendations, they can choose the "Diverse suggestions" mode.